Anon675/mini-multimodal-intelligence-system/README.md

 7. Validates the LLM’s JSON output strictly
 8. Produces a final structured verdict

-### Final JSON output example

 🧠 Core design principles (why this is not a toy project)
 1) Vision-first intelligence
-The system makes real ML judgments before calling any LLM.
+ -The system makes real ML judgments before calling any LLM.

-This avoids the common failure mode where people:
+ -This avoids the common failure mode where people:

    “Just send the image to GPT and hope.”

       Here, the LLM only reasons over measured signals, not pixels.

 2) LLM is a reasoning assistant, not a brain
 The local LLM:

-Never sees the image
+-Never sees the image

-Never replaces vision models
+-Never replaces vision models

-Only interprets structured evidence
+-Only interprets structured evidence

-This matches how production systems are actually built.
+-This matches how production systems are actually built.

 3) Lightweight evaluation & reliability layer
-Instead of trusting the LLM blindly, the system enforces:
+-Instead of trusting the LLM blindly, the system enforces:

-Required keys
+-Required keys

-Correct data types
+-Correct data types

-Valid numeric ranges
+-Valid numeric ranges

-Allowed verdict values
+-Allowed verdict values

-If the LLM returns bad JSON → the system:
+-If the LLM returns bad JSON → the system:

-Logs the failure
+-Logs the failure

-Flags "llm_format_error"
+-Flags "llm_format_error"

-Falls back to deterministic vision-based judgment
+-Falls back to deterministic vision-based judgment

-This is intentional engineering robustness, not a bug.
+-This is intentional engineering robustness, not a bug.

 🧩 Why a local LLM (not OpenAI API)?
-This was a deliberate trade-off, not ignorance.
+-This was a deliberate trade-off, not ignorance.

 Reason 1 — Budget constraints
-Sending thousands of images to a paid API is expensive and unrealistic for many startups and research labs.
+-Sending thousands of images to a paid API is expensive and unrealistic for many startups and research labs.
 A local model keeps costs predictable and controllable.

 Reason 2 — Privacy & compliance
-Many companies cannot send images to external cloud APIs due to legal and security policies.
+-Many companies cannot send images to external cloud APIs due to legal and security policies.
 A local model is safer and enterprise-friendly.

 Reason 3 — System realism
-Real production pipelines often:
+-Real production pipelines often:

 Run vision on-device or on-prem

-Use local reasoning models
+-Use local reasoning models

-Avoid dependence on third-party APIs
+-Avoid dependence on third-party APIs

-This project reflects that reality.
+-This project reflects that reality.

 Trade-off acknowledged
-A small local LLM is weaker at:
+-A small local LLM is weaker at:

-Strict JSON formatting
+-Strict JSON formatting

-Complex reasoning
+-Complex reasoning

-Instead of pretending this isn’t true, the system detects and handles it explicitly.
+-Instead of pretending this isn’t true, the system detects and handles it explicitly.

 ▶️ How to run